-

 Asset classes

 An asset class is a grouping of investments that have similar characteristics and are subject to the same laws and regulations.
-Equities (stocks), fixed Income (bonds), cash and cash equivalents, real estate, commodities are examples of asset classes.
+Equities (stocks), fixed income (bonds), cash and cash equivalents, real estate, commodities are examples of asset classes.

 Active management